alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/publication-scheme.md

 A publication scheme lists the classes of information that the organisation makes available.
 Most government organisations are required to have a publication scheme.

-Publication schemes follow a template set by the Information Commissioner’s Office (ICO).
+Publication schemes follow a template set by the Information Commissioner's Office (ICO).
 Use the text included in the next section and where appropriate:

-* add in your organisation’s name or acronym
+* add in your organisation's name or acronym
 * replace the links with the relevant link for your organisation (this includes links to external URLs and links to filtered search pages)
 * create documents or document collections and add links to them

 You can make small changes to the text and add or delete links and categories where these apply to your organisation.

-When you create a publication scheme, a link to it will appear automatically in the ‘Corporate information’ section on your organisation and ‘About us’ pages.
+When you create a publication scheme, a link to it will appear automatically in the 'Corporate information' section on your organisation and 'About us' pages.

 ## Publication scheme template